Hungle33/Bhagaskara-PSD-to-HTML/README.md

 # Bhagaskara-PSD-to-HTML

+Disclaimer: These designs not belong to me.
+They are templates from the web that I used in order to demonstrate my skills.

 A more accurate assessment of my current HTML and CSS skills.

 This is a more current assessment of my skills.
 I used evernote SASS to structure my CSS.